 Period: 19th Century Indiana Prairie Life (1836)

 Want to live like a pioneer?
 Conner Prairie makes that happen.
-This isn’t a place where you watch demonstrations.
-You become part of prairie life.
+This isn’t a place where you watch demonstrations; you become part of prairie life.

-You’ll learn how hot air balloons worked in the 1800s through interactive exhibits.
-Then you can take a tethered balloon ride above the prairie.
-The aerial views are spectacular.
+Here’s the surprise: They have an 1869 balloon ride experience.
+You’ll learn how hot air balloons worked in the 1800s through interactive exhibits, then take a tethered balloon ride above the prairie with spectacular aerial views.

 5. High Desert Museum, Bend, Oregon